Bachelor's Degree in Human Development and Family Studies

-The Human Development and Family Studies (HDFS) major with a Concentration in Early Childhood is designed for an aspiring human services professional who wants to work with children (from birth through age 8) and their families.
+Purdue University Northwest’s bachelor’s degree in human development and family studies (HDFS) major paired with a concentration in early childhood is designed for an aspiring human services professional who wants to work with children (from birth through age 8) and their families.

 The HDFS curriculum includes courses on family dynamics, stages of human development, law and ethics, human services skills/practice, research methods and diversity.
 To specialize in working with children, you’ll complete a number of classes that focus on their social and educational development.